-On August 30, 2013, the Company revised the terms of the Asset Based Lending ("ABL") Facility agreement and changed financial covenants by replacing the minimum adjusted tangible net worth covenant with a minimum fixed charge coverage ratio covenant.
-Effective August 30, 2013, the Company is required to comply with two financial covenants being minimum fixed charge coverage ratio and a maximum annual eligible capital expenditures with the asset based lending agreement.
+On November 30, 2015, the Company revised the terms of the ABL Facility agreement and changed financial covenants by replacing the minimum fixed charge coverage ratio covenant with a minimum adjusted tangible net worth covenant.
+Effective November 30, 2015, the Company is now required under the ABL Facility to comply with two financial covenants being a minimum adjusted tangible net worth covenant and a maximum annual eligible capital expenditures.